 According to the former vice chairman of the Joint Chiefs of Staff, General John Hyten, "If you can't see it, you can't shoot it.
-And if you can't see it, you can't deter it either."27 Seeing is power, and it is a power required to execute basic national defense missions.
+And if you can't see it, you can't deter it either."
+Seeing is power, and it is a power required to execute basic national defense missions.
 Seeing is necessary to understand what is happening.
 Seeing-using "eyes" in space and on Earth-is needed before the nation's leaders can act and respond to threats.
 In terms of national security, seeing is required for deterrence and defense, to attribute a threat to an adversary and to counter it, especially when it involves defense against very challenging modern threats posed by an increasingly diverse set of missiles.

 The U.S. Department of Defense has sought to develop and deploy sensors in the high ground of space for the missile defense, space defense, and space domain awareness missions because seeing the threat, and understanding what is being observed, is the first principle of defense.
-According to a study completed by the Center for Strategic and International Studies, "the single most important program element for hypersonic defense is a resilient and persistent space sensor layer capable of observing, classifying, and tracking missile threats of all types, azimuths, and trajectories."28 Looking primarily at the missile defense mission, it is reasonable to ask, however, whether the projected growth in space capability is happening quickly enough to keep pace with rapidly evolving ballistic, hypersonic, and cruise missile threats.
+Looking primarily at the missile defense mission, it is reasonable to ask, however, whether the projected growth in space capability is happening quickly enough to keep pace with rapidly evolving ballistic, hypersonic, and cruise missile threats.

-27 Cited in Beu, "Sensor Tech Key to Effective Missile Defense."
+&lt;sup>22 Cited in Beu, "Sensor Tech Key to Effective Missile Defense."